-The Patient Safety Movement Foundation now offers a new approach that gives hospitals the chance to reach the Patient Safety Movement Foundation’s five-star hospital.
-This five-star program is based on the commitments hospitals have made to processes designed to help them eliminate preventable deaths, called Actionable Patient Safety Solutions (APSS).
+The Patient Safety Movement Foundation now offers a new approach that gives hospitals the chance to reach the Patient Safety Movement Foundation’s five-star hospital status.
+This five-star program is based on the number of commitments hospitals have made in alignment with processes designed to help them eliminate preventable deaths, called Actionable Patient Safety Solutions (APSS).

-Beginning in 2018, hospitals that voluntarily join the Patient Safety Movement Foundation can become a five-star hospital by making commitments around all of the PSMF’s 18 challenges and 34 solutions.
+Beginning in 2018, hospitals that voluntarily join the Patient Safety Movement Foundation can become a five-star hospital by making commitments in alignment with the PSMF’s 18 challenges and 34 solutions.
 We know that implementing the APSS, as part of a comprehensive patient safety program, helps hospitals reduce preventable patient deaths.
 We believe all hospitals can become a five-star hospital within our network, helping us get one step closer to our shared vision of ZERO.
 We cannot hope for zero, we must plan for zero.

 Hospitals that have Achieved a Five-Star